mesos/kibana/README.md

 Ports are allocated by Mesos and provided to the application as an environmental variable.
 For example:
 ```
 mesos.resources.ports.UI_5061.host=ANY
+mesos.resources.ports.UI_5061.container=5601
 ```
 Assigns an unprivileged port to the environmental variable `UI_5061`.
-This environmental variable can now be use in the `mesos.command`.
+This environmental variable can now be use in the `mesos.command`, if required.

 The value can be one of the following types: